- Coastline Sierra Madre meets sparkling sea

 Between November and June, the weather is at its sunniest and the festival season is in full swing.
 From February to April the climate is warm and sunny, without being too humid.
 It’s always a good idea to bring warm clothes to Mexico as, depending on altitude and geography, the nights can often be colder than you might expect.

 - Planes Aeromexico, Mexicana and Aviacsa all have flights from Mexico City to Guadalajara.
-American and Continental Airlines fly in from the US.
-Continental Airlines and Air Canada have direct flights to Puerto Vallarta from several major US and Canadian cities.
+American and United Airlines fly in from the US.
+United Airlines and Air Canada have direct flights to Puerto Vallarta from several major US and Canadian cities.

 - Boats Some seaside towns, such as Yelapa, can only be accessed by boat taxi – you can hop on board one in Boca de Tomatlan or Puerto Vallarta.